valory-xyz/open-operator-aks/README.md

     </a>
 </h1>

 This repository contains tooling to deploy autonomous service agent(s) on Amazon Web Services (AWS) using Terraform.
-After the deployment process finishes, the agent will be running in a [`screen`](https://www.gnu.org/software/screen/) session within an [AWS EC2](https://aws.amazon.com/ec2/) instance.
+After the deployment process finishes, the agent will be running in a [`screen`](https://www.gnu.org/software/screen/) session within an [AWS EC2](https://aws.amazon.com/ec2/) instance in the default AWS Region `us-east-2`.[^1]

+[^1]: If you wish to deploy on another AWS Region, you need to modify the Terraform scripts under `./cloud_resources/aws/docker_compose`.
+Note that you also need to provide a valid Amazon Machine Image (AMI) ID for that region, otherwise the deployment process will fail on `terraform apply`.

 You can deploy the agent instance either [using GitHub actions](#deploy-the-service-using-github-actions) or cloning the repository locally on your machine and [executing the commands manually]((#deploy-the-service-using-the-cli)).